nichoth/ssb-field-guide/README.md

 ## plugins

-Plugins are a separate process that communicate with an sbot via rpc.
+Plugins expose methods via rpc to interact with an sbot.
 A plugin will typically read data from the ssb log, then create a view of that data that is saved somewhere, so it doesn't need to be recalculated from the beginning.

 An example is [ssb-contacts](https://github.com/ssbc/ssb-contacts).
 This uses flumeview-reduce to persist it's state, but you could use any persistence.